 In the final year of his original deal, Cousins had $30 million in fully guaranteed salary.
 Therefore, the contract shapes up as a three-year, $96 million deal.
 Cousins converted that $30 million in salary into a signing bonus as part of the extension. $31 million in new money was guaranteed, and a further $35 million becomes guaranteed on the third day of the 2021 league year.

-Cousins’ contract length is for another two years
+Cousins’ contract length is for just one more season

 What impact does Cousins’ deal have on the Vikings’ salary cap?

 Cousin’s contract is set to count $45.167 million against the Vikings’ salary cap.
 There is $10 million that has been prorated from the $30 million signing bonus with the extension and $166,667 prorated from a contract restructure.
 The remaining $35 million is in the form of a base salary.

 What options do the Vikings have with Cousin’s contract this offseason?

 Realistically there are three options the Vikings could look for.
 Releasing Cousins and ridding themselves of the contract that way would have no cap saving.
 That is due to his full $35 million on base salary having become guaranteed at the start of the 2021 league year.
 Therefore, there is really no benefit to releasing him, unless they are simply ready to move on, or they have a reason to void the guarantees.

 That leaves three potential options.
 The first is they just roll through the season with a cap number of $45.167 million.
 While not ideal, it would give them a fresh start next offseason.
 The second option would be a restructure where they add up to four void years and split the salary cap impact between 2022 and 2023.
 The final option would be to try and trade Cousins and his contract.
 Let’s examine the cap impacts for both sides of that deal.

 What would a trade mean for both the Vikings’ salary cap and the team acquiring Cousins?